pavlohrab/rRNADif-docs/website/docs/installation.md

 4. To install R libraries you can run in terminal `install.packages(c("ape", "dplyr", "tidyr",  "ggplot2"))`(or via `conda install r-ape r-dplyr r-tidyr r-ggplot2`)
 5. To install barrnap, mafft and fasttree you should run `conda install barrnap mafft fasttree`
 6. (optional) To install other software (for MSA or phylogeny) you can run `conda install <name-of-the-package>`, if it is available in anaconda or bioconda repositories.
 Options within rRNADif are available there, so the install should take only one command (ex. `conda install muscle clustalw iqtree raxml`)

 :::note
 rrnadif.sh is intended to be run from the script location directory.
-You can edit ~/.bashrc profile to invoke it from everywhere in your system
+You can edit ~/.bashrc profile to invoke it from everywhere in your system.
 :::

 :::warning